Difference Between Server Types

 What Is a Dedicated Server?

-A dedicated server is exactly what it sounds like – a server dedicated to one single tenant.
+A dedicated server is a server dedicated to one single tenant.
 This means that the processors, memory, and storage contained therein are not shared among multiple users.
 Dedicated servers are also called traditional servers and exist as a physical, tangible, box that provides the storage and processing technology you need.
 This is instead of a piece of a shared hosting environment.

 Dedicated servers offer distinct advantages over shared platforms, including: